Fat Tuesday

 Musicians of Preservation Hall

-Milton Batiste, lead trumpet, Mardi Gras Indian
+Milton Batiste, lead trumpet, vocals

 Kid Sheik Colar, trumpet

-Harold Dejan, saxophone
+Harold Dejan, saxophone, vocals

 Edmond Foucher, trumpet